-Jim Klein recently posted a junkyard post on a 1977 Cadillac Seville.
+Jim Klein recently posted a junkyard post on a 1976 Cadillac Seville.
 Not only was this an awesome junkyard find, but it stirred up lots of conversation in the comments section.
 Of particular interest was the fuel injection system.
-When the Cadillac Seville was introduced in late 1975, it included an electronic fuel injection (EFI) system on its Oldsmobile 350 engine.
-This made it the first American car to come equipped with electronic fuel injection as standard equipment, a fact commonly forgotten due to its reliability issues.
+When the Cadillac Seville was introduced in late in the 1975 model year as a 1976 model, it included an electronic fuel injection (EFI) system on its Oldsmobile 350 engine.
+This made it the first American car to come equipped with electronic fuel injection as standard equipment, a fact commonly forgotten.

 The analog EFI used by Cadillac was a joint effort between Bendix and General Motors.
 Bendix’s history with electronic fuel injection dated well before 1975.
 It introduced an EFI system in 1957, called the Bendix Electrojector system.
 In 1957, this system was optional on the Rambler Rebel, with estimates of 0 to 6 cars equipped with the option.
 In 1958 it was offered on some Chrysler products, with 35 Chrysler, DeSoto, Dodge and Plymouths so equipped.

 This original EFI was very complex and the electronics of the time, in particular the semiconductors, were not advanced enough to create a durable electronic control unit.
 Although I couldn’t find any primary sourced material, other sources claim that Bendix sold the intellectual property for its electronic fuel injection to Bosch.
 With this, Bosch developed the much more successful Bosch D-Jetronic, introduced in 1967.